-I woke up in the middle of the night, which woke up Julie, but didn’t keep her from falling back asleep – and back to snoring.
-I picked up the blanket and moved to the couch with my alarm set for 8am and 8:30am.
+I woke in the middle of the night, which woke Julie, but didn’t keep her from falling back asleep — and back to snoring.
+I picked up the blanket and moved from the twin beds to the couch with my alarm set for 8 and 8:30 am.
 I paid attention to the first one and thought maybe Julie would be up, but she’d been on her phone and went to sleep after me.
 I got up to the second alarm and started packing.
-We were ready to go by 9am, said bye to Dana, left some change on her counter and the leftovers in her fridge.
+We were ready to go by 9 am, said bye to Dana, left some change on her counter and the leftovers in her fridge.

 We got to the beautiful field before the airport twenty minutes later.
 I went up to B-20 something to check in with Qatar Airways and the agent told me they didn’t have a reservation for me on this flight.
 She said I could call her boss, “but I don’t have signal in the airport…”, or wait on her colleague to do so.
 If I had called I would have bought a new ticket.
 The agent noticed that I’d bought my return for May 8th and was able to transfer me to the same flight, same seat, for today for 17 JD.
 I was more than thrilled.

 I paid at the airport office, returned the receipt to the agent, and he handed me a ticket at 10:15.
-I thanked him and got in queue for passport control.
-A couple tried to cut four of us in line claiming there were two.
-I corrected them and others were grateful for my actions just as the girl behind me was when an employee tapped her on the shoulder to let her wave to family one more time.
+I thanked him and got in the queue for passport control.
+A couple tried to cut four of us in line claiming there were two lines.
+I corrected them and others were grateful for my actions just as the girl behind me was when an employee tapped on her shoulder to let her wave at family one more time.
 I smiled into the retina reader and the officer told me to open my eyes wide, 25 minutes later, and I’m on the other side.